Sketching for Sequential Change-Point Detection: Performance analysis

+Define a special function (cf. \cite{Siegmund1985}, page 82) where $\Phi$ denotes the cumulative probability function (CDF) for the standard Gaussian with zero mean and unit variance.
+For numerical purposes, a simple and accurate approximation is given by (cf. \cite{SiegmundYakir2007})

-By extending the results in \cite{XieSiegmund2012} based on the observations in (\ref{proc2}), we can obtain approximations to the ARL and the EDD as follows. \begin{thm}[ARL] Assume that $1\leq M\leq N$, $b \rightarrow \infty$ with $M \rightarrow \infty$ and $b/M$ fixed.
+where $\phi$ denotes the probability distribution function (PDF) for standard Gaussian.
+We obtain an approximation to the ARL of the sketching procedure with a fixed projection as follows: \begin{thm}[ARL, fixed projection] Assume that $1\leq M\leq N$, $b \rightarrow \infty$ with $M \rightarrow \infty$ and $b/M$ fixed.
 Then for $w = o(b^r)$ for some positive integer $r$, we have that the ARL of the sketching procedure defined in (\ref{proc}) is given by

 where